userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

 R1 offers multiple driver interfaces for communication and control with hardware devices.

 #### 5.2.1 Chassis Drive Interface
 `/motion_control/chassis_speed`：It is used for the chassis status feedback ROS package, which defines multiple topics to report the status of the chassis' motors.
-Please refer to the " [Chassis Drive Interface](Software_Guide.md/#chassis-driver-interface) "  in the Software Guide for more detailed information.
+Please refer to the Chassis Drive Interface in the [Software Guide](./R1_Software_Guide.md) for more detailed information.

 #### 5.2.2 LiDAR Interface
 `/hdas/lidar_chassis_left`：It is used for environmental perception and distance measurement, providing real-time environmental information to robots.
-For more detailed information, please refer to the "[Lidar Interface](Software_Guide.md/#lidar-interface) " in the Software Guide for more detailed information.
+For more detailed information, please refer to the Lidar Interface in the [Software Guide](./R1_Software_Guide.md) for more detailed information.

 #### 5.2.3 IMU Interface
 `/hdas/imu_chassis`：It is used to measure the acceleration and angular velocity of the robot, providing data support for navigation and attitude control.
-For more detailed information, please refer to the " [IMU Interface](Software_Guide.md/#imu-interfaces) " in the Software Guide for more detailed information.
+For more detailed information, please refer to the " IMU Interface in the [Software Guide](./R1_Software_Guide.md) for more detailed information.

 ### 5.3 Motion Control Interface
 R1 offers multiple motion control interfaces for achieving precise control of the robot's movements.
 Below are the main motion control interfaces and their descriptions.